-In November 1998, to commemorate the centenary of his birth, an iconic bronze sculpture was unveiled at the Holywood Arches, near the birthplace of CS Lewis.
-“The Searcher” depicts a man opening a 7′ bronze wardrobe and is a well-known local landmark, standing at the gateway to CS Lewis Square – a new sculptural park with six ‘Narnian’ themed pieces relating to ‘The Lion, The Witch and The Wardrobe’.
+In November 1998, to commemorate the centenary of his birth, an iconic bronze sculpture was unveiled at the Holywood Arches near his birthplace.
+"The Searcher" depicts a man opening a 7 foot bronze wardrobe and is a well-known local landmark, standing at the gateway to CS Lewis Square - a new sculptural park with 6 'Narnian' themed pieces relating to 'The Lion, The Witch and The Wardrobe'.

 Visitors wishing to explore the world of CS Lewis have a number of tour options which can be discussed with your guide.
-These range from a walking tour of the Square (approximately 50 minutes) interpreting the sculptures in terms of the life of CS Lewis and the wider landscape of Ulster; to a longer walking tour which includes places where he was born and christened (approximately 90 minutes); to a vehicle-driven tour or coach tour (dependent on numbers) which extends to include the family home, a local exhibition and the CS Lewis Reading Room at Queen’s University (allow half-day).
+For example, a walking tour of the Square (approximately 50 minutes) interpreting the sculptures in terms of the life of CS Lewis and the wider landscape of Ulster; or a longer walking tour which includes places where he was born and christened (approximately 90 minutes); or a vehicle-driven tour or coach tour (dependent on numbers) which extends to include the family home, a local exhibition and the CS Lewis Reading Room at Queen's University (allow half-day).

 Tours depart from East Belfast Visitor Centre, Newtownards Road, Belfast

-Key Sites: The Searcher Sculpture – Dundela Avenue, site of early family home – St Mark’s Church Belmont – Samson and Goliath (View of Belfast’s Iconic Cranes) – C. S. Lewis Square.
+Key Sites: The Searcher Sculpture – Dundela Avenue, site of early family home – St Mark’s Church Belmont – View of Samson and Goliath, Belfast’s Iconic Cranes – CS Lewis Square

 Request Booking: Please provide tour date, tour preference , preferred start time, number of people, private or public and any disabilities.